-Fava beans (Vicia faba) are a cool weather crop, so you will want to start your seeds in September or November, in San Jose, California, for a cover crop or green manure.
+Fava beans (Vicia faba) are a cool weather crop, so you will want to start your seeds in September or November, in warm regions, for a cover crop or green manure.
 Crops destined to be eaten should be planted in February and March.
 Fava bean seeds should be sown one or two inches deep, depending on seed size, and 4- to 5-inches apart.
 Rows should be 2 or 3 feet apart.
 Seedlings should be thinned to 8- to 10-inches after germination.
 Regular irrigation is necessary for full pod set.
 If it is a wet winter, no irrigation is needed.
 Mulching around the plants will help keep the soil moist.

 Harvesting fava beans